 Last but not least in the travel advice series: staying healthy.

 - An obsessive fear of illness.
-Disease-related morbidity is certainly higher in the developing world than in the developed, but, to put it bluntly, one’s chances of falling ill are connected to one’s socioeconomic status in ways that favor the foreign traveler.
-Having the capacity to purchase vaccines, malaria prophylaxis, and clean drinking water lessens one’s risk of illness considerably.
-(Consider it an object lesson in public health.)
+Disease-related morbidity is certainly higher in the developing world than in the developed, but, to put it bluntly, if you have the money to travel at all then you have the money to stay healthy.
+It’s an object lesson in public health.

 - Sunblock (which you should be wearing every day anyway!).
 I like Lubriderm’s SPF 15 moisturizer, which is unscented and non-greasy.

 - Hand sanitizer.
-Useful before meals or after bathroom trips when soap and running water aren’t available.
+Useful when soap and running water aren’t available.

 - DEET-free bug spray.
 DEET is effective, but it’s inconvenient to wash it off before bed every night, and isn’t recommended for use with small children.
 I’ve been happy with Repel’s lemon eucalyptus insect spray.

 - Anti-malarial medication.
 Malarone and doxycycline are commonly available in the US.
 Mefloquine is no longer available by its brand name, Lariam, but is still sold as a generic.
 All of them have a non-negligible prevalence of side effects (with mefloquine being known for being hallucinogenic, doxy for causing sun sensitivity, and Malarone for milder effects), so discuss the choice with your doctor.
 It is sometimes possible to purchase brand-name anti-malarials like Malarone in developing countries, but it’s not always available and is sometimes counterfeit, so it’s preferable to get them before departure.